ircv3/ircv3.github.io/_irc/index.md

 ## Listing Users

-IRCv3 specifications extend traditional queries to carry more information about other users in a given channel.
+IRCv3 specifications extend traditional queries (`NAMES`, `WHOIS`, `WHO`) to carry more information about other users in a given channel.

 The [`multi-prefix` spec]({{site.baseurl}}/specs/extensions/multi-prefix.html)
-details the exact messages these changes apply to and how exactly it's used.
-This allows clients to see all the statuses
-(i.e. voice, chanop) that other clients have in a channel rather than just the highest.
+details changes to these queries, which allow clients to see all the statuses (i.e. voice, chanop) that other clients have in a channel rather than just the highest.
 This improves data tracking for clients and bots, and allows clients to display the privilege level of other clients more correctly.